Rendaw/merman-docs/Create-a-language-in-10-minutes.md

 }
 ```

 Again, `left` and `right` refer to the corresponding `middle` parts.
-The `+` fixed text that will be displayed between the two.
-It's automatically used to disambiguate this operator from the others if you type it after typing the left expression.
-The `tags` elements will become `free` tags on the symbol's brick.
+The `+` is fixed text brick that will be inserted between the two.
+It will be automatically used to disambiguate this operator from the others if you type it after typing the left expression.
+The `tags` elements become `free` tags on the symbol's brick.

 To change the color of the operators, add this table to `styles`